skyzh/write-you-a-vector-db/tutorial/src/cpp-02-setup.md

 ## Bonus Tasks

+At this point, you should have implemented the basic read and write flows when a user requests to store some data in the system.
+You may choose to complete the below bonus tasks to challenge yourself.

 **Implement the Buffer Pool Manager**

 We already provide you a mock buffer pool manager and a table heap so that you do not need to interact with the disk and persist data to the disk.
 You can implement a real buffer pool manager based on [project 1](https://15445.courses.cs.cmu.edu/fall2023/project1/) of 15-445/645.
 Remember to revert both the buffer pool manager change and the table heap change before starting implementing the project, otherwise there will be memory leaks and deadlock issues.